apache/jackrabbit-site/src/site/markdown/status/board-report-2025-12.md

 Issues for the board: none

 ## Membership Data:
-Apache Jackrabbit was founded 2006-03-15 (19 years ago).
+Apache Jackrabbit was founded 2006-03-15 (20 years ago).

 There are currently 60 committers and 60 PMC members in this project.
 The Committer-to-PMC ratio is 1:1, because all committers automatically become PMC members.

 Community changes, past quarter:
-- Alejandro Moratinos was added to the PMC on 2025-08-27
+- No new PMC members.
+Last addition was Alejandro Moratinos on 2025-08-27.
-- Alejandro Moratinos was added as committer on 2025-08-27
+- No new committers.
+Last addition was Alejandro Moratinos on 2025-08-27.

 ## Project Activity:
 Apache Jackrabbit Oak receives most attention nowadays.
 All